dhruvkalia13/Autoconvert-ipynb-Markdown/README.md

 ## nbautoconvert
-  Without any plugin support, convert your jupyter notebook directly to markdown (README.md)!
+  Without any plugin support, automatically convert jupyter notebook to markdown (README.md) as soon as you commit changes in notebook!!

 ## Setup
-  To fireup, copy the nbautoconvert file from here to the root of your repository.
-Next, you need to place this pre-commit inside repo/.git/hooks/.
-That's it!
+  To fireup, copy the nbautoconvert sciprt from here to the root of your repository.
+Next, you need to place pre-commit hook inside repo/.git/hooks/ and you're good to go!

+## Usage
-Freely make changes in your notebook, as from now everytime you commit any change in your notebook, your README will be automatically rendered with your notebook.
-This rendering also includes the outputs of notebook and will be captured inside README_files.
-Linking between output and README.md is also auto-configured.
+Freely make changes in your notebook, as from now on,  everytime you commit any change in your notebook, your README will be automatically rendered with your updated notebook.
+This visualization will also include the output images from notebook and will be captured inside README_files directory.
+Linking between these images and README.md is also auto-configured.

 ## Pre-commit hook